cmiller01/now/README.md

 # Now
-A really simple command line utility to get the current time
+A really simple command line utility to get the current time in local time, UTC and UNIX time (seconds since 1970-01-01) in RFC3339 format.

 ## Usage
-`now` returns the current time in your system time zone according to ISO ?
-`now utc` returns UTC time
-`now epoch` returns seconds from 1970-01-01
+enter `now` from command prompt! that's it! the README is longer than the code

 ## Installation
+You can get this repo using `go get github.com/cmiller01/now`

-You can build using `go build` (as soon as that part is done...)
+You can install this binary using `go install`